How to Add Page Numbers in PDF using iTextSharp in C#

 Frequently Asked Questions

-How do you add page numbers to a PDF using a PDF library?
+How can I add page numbers to a PDF using iTextSharp in C#?

-IronPDF can be installed using the NuGet Package Manager in Visual Studio.
-You can search for 'IronPDF' and install it directly into your project.
+You can install IronPDF using the NuGet Package Manager in Visual Studio.
+Simply search for 'IronPDF' and add it to your project to begin using its features.